A practical guide to Gorgias field conditions for ticket fields setup (2026)

 Expert Verified

 If you’re leading a customer support team, you know your team’s conversations are a goldmine of insights.
-But trying to turn a flood of unstructured tickets into clean, actionable data?
-That’s a massive headache.
+But trying to turn a flood of unstructured tickets into clean, actionable data can be a significant task.
 Without a proper system, spotting trends like a recurring product defect or a common shipping complaint can feel like looking for a needle in a haystack.

 This is exactly the problem that Gorgias Ticket Fields and Field Conditions are designed to solve.
 They give you a structured way to categorize every ticket, making sure your agents collect consistent and valuable data.
-While the feature itself is powerful, getting it set up and keeping it updated can get complicated and eat up a lot of your time.
+While the feature itself is powerful, getting it set up and optimized rewards a thoughtful approach to ensure it continues to serve your team as you scale.

-This guide will walk you through everything you need to know about the Gorgias field conditions for ticket fields setup.
+This guide will walk you through everything you need to know about the Gorgias field conditions for ticket fields setup in 2026.
 We’ll cover what they are, why they’re so important, and how to configure them.
 We’ll also show you how to take this process a step further with AI, moving beyond manual rules to a more intelligent, automated workflow.

 Understanding Gorgias field conditions: What are ticket fields and field conditions?